AltIMU-10 v3 Gyro, Accelerometer, Compass, and Altimeter (L3GD20H, LSM303D, and LPS331AP Carrier)

 The Pololu AltIMU-10 v3 is an inertial measurement unit (IMU) and altimeter that features the same L3GD20H gyro and LSM303D accelerometer and magnetometer as the MinIMU-9 v3, and adds an LPS331AP digital barometer.
 An I²C interface accesses ten independent pressure, rotation, acceleration, and magnetic measurements that can be used to calculate the sensor’s altitude and absolute orientation.
 The board operates from 2.5 to 5.5 V and has a 0.1″ pin spacing.

-Clearance: This board is being replaced by the newer AltIMU-10 v4, which features a newer LPS25H barometer with better accuracy and lower noise than the LPS331AP.
-The new v4 version is pin-compatible with both this v3 version and the original AltIMU-10, but changes in configuration registers might require some changes to software written for older versions (this should not be an issue if you are using our Arduino libraries).
+Clearance: This board is being replaced by the AltIMU-10 v5, which features newer sensor ICs (the LIS3MDL 3-axis magnetometer, the LSM6DS33 3-axis accelerometer and gyro, and the LPS25H barometer).
+The new v5 version is pin-compatible with the older v3 and v4 versions, but software written for the older versions will need to be rewritten to work with the v5.
 This product will be discontinued when stock runs out and is not recommended for new designs where continued part availability is important.

 The Pololu AltIMU-10 v3 is a compact (1.0″ × 0.5″) board that combines ST’s LPS331AP digital barometer, L3GD20H 3-axis gyroscope, and LSM303D 3-axis accelerometer and 3-axis magnetometer to form an inertial measurement unit (IMU) and altimeter; we therefore recommend careful reading of the LPS331AP datasheet (453k pdf), L3GD20H datasheet (3MB pdf), and LSM303D datasheet (1MB pdf) before using this product.
 These sensors are great ICs, but their small packages make them difficult for the typical student or hobbyist to use.
 They also operate at voltages below 3.6 V, which can make interfacing difficult for microcontrollers operating at 5 V. The AltIMU-10 v3 addresses these issues by incorporating additional electronics, including a voltage regulator and a level-shifting circuit, while keeping the overall size as compact as possible.
 The board ships fully populated with its SMD components, including the L3GD20H, LSM303D, and LPS331AP, as shown in the product picture.